aristidesgpg/Symfony-car-service/README.md

         `composer install`

         `openssl genrsa -out config/jwt/private.pem -aes256 4096`
-        `openssl rsa -pubout -in config/jwt/private.pem -out config/jwt/public.pem`
+        You need to use this password for it to work: 0dd003e40304fb6c03eb056fcaa27a3c `openssl rsa -pubout -in config/jwt/private.pem -out config/jwt/public.pem` Make sure you use the same password

         `yes | php bin/console doctrine:migration:migrate`